Sheffield, Tasmania: Tasmanian Medieval Festival

 Sheffield hosts the annual two-day Tasmanian Medieval Festival every October.
 The festival includes sword fighting, fencing, archery, jousting and demonstrations of working cannons and trebuchets.
 The festival has grown in popularity since its inception, with 4000 people attending the event in 2018.

+Climate

 Natural attractions

 There are many natural attractions in the Sheffield area.

 Mount Roland

 Mount Roland is the backdrop of the Sheffield township rising 1234 metres above sea level.